robbyki/robbyki/README.md

     being a self-taught programmer is that it has required levels of commitment and focus and dedication I had cultivated as a youth playing competitive sports so even though it felt familiar to me, the sacrifice and the cost incurred does not change.
 Ultimately, I understand precisely at a remarkable and sobering level of detail what is required of *me* for accomplishing a particular goal or task.
-I know this because nothing has come easily to me both in athletics or in cognitive pursuits.
-On the other hand, being a self-taught programmer has always made sure that I remain humble and compassionate about others when it comes to reaching a goal or trying to gain expertise in anything and that is something I have to be grateful of.
+On the other hand, being a self-taught programmer has always made sure that I remain humble and compassionate about others when it comes to reaching a goal or trying to gain expertise in anything and that is something I am unquestionably grateful of.
 * Not having a "job" in more than 15 years and counting myself among the 13%<sup>**</sup> globally who DO NOT consider the actual work they do a painfully loathsome never-ending nightmare.
 A statistic everyone in a leadership or management position should find alarming and unsettling.
 Based on my personal experiences at various organizations and